How should businesses put the TCFD recommendations to work?

 And just as risk reporting laws apply across different countries, so too do directors’ legal duties to act in the best interests of the company, and to exercise due care in assessing and managing risks and opportunities.
 For many – if not all – companies in carbon-intensive sectors, failing to manage climate risk can mean liability on the part of the directors or the company.

-To dispel any fears that TCFD compliance will expose directors to liability, a new legal report argues the opposite is true.
+To dispel any fears that TCFD compliance will expose directors to liability, a new legal report 'Will compliance with the TCFD recommendations really expose companies and directors to liability risk?
+(PDF)' argues the opposite is true.
 Legal experts say the TCFD recommendations not only provide an excellent best practice framework for governance of climate risk – they are currently the best insurance policy against being sued over climate risk disclosure.

 Compliance with these recommendations will be strong evidence that directors are meeting their existing legal duties.
 Non-compliance on the other hand, may signal a breach of the law.